SURE Marks 20th Year of Redefining Undergraduate Research

 As an undergraduate-only institution, Stonehill provides an environment where faculty can focus on the needs and interests of each student.
 These close-knit relationships provide the perfect foundation for student-centered undergraduate research opportunities.
-As leaders in their field, Stonehill professors can meet students at whatever point they are their inquiry and help to foster their passions with meaningful feedback.
+As leaders in their field, Stonehill professors can meet students at whatever point they are and help to foster their passions with meaningful feedback.
 Under this close guidance and direction, our students are well prepared for wherever their post-graduate pursuits take them.

 Although Stonehill’s Cornerstone Program covers a breadth of topics, a student may develop a passion for a subject not available in the current course offerings.
 Our flexible curriculum allows students to collaborate with trusted faculty members to develop a Directed Study for academic credit.
-Typically grounded in a student’s area of concentration, or in a field for which a student has completed related coursework, Directed Study is a chance to complete an in-depth investigation closely guided by a faculty member who shares similar interests.
+Typically grounded in a student’s area of concentration or in a field for which a student has completed related coursework, Directed Study is a chance to complete an in-depth investigation closely guided by a faculty member who shares similar interests.

 Recent Directed Study Topics